lutzfischer/xiFDR/README.md

 xiFDR
 =====

 xiFDR is an application for estimating false discovery rates (FDRs) in crosslinking mass spectrometry.
-It filters crosslinked peptide spectra matches (CSMs) to a list of identifications and derives associated confidence values (False Discovery Rate).
+It filters crosslinked peptide spectra matches (CSMs) to a list of identifications and derives associated confidence values.

-It performs generic FDR calculations for CSMs and resulting peptide pairs, crosslinks and protein pairs.
+It performs a generic FDR calculations for CSMs and resulting peptide pairs, crosslinks and protein pairs.
 It complies with the standards for data reporting set by the HUPO proteomics standards initiative and can output results in .mzIdentML 1.2.0 format for deposition in databases.
 It is search engine-agnostic and can therefore perform FDR filtering on results from [xiSEARCH](https://github.com/Rappsilber-Laboratory/xisearch) but also other crosslinking MS search engines.
 The output can then be directly uploaded to [xiView.org](https://xiview.org/xiNET_website/index.php) for spectral analysis, network visualization and mapping to structures.

 You can download the latest release of xiFDR from https://www.rappsilberlab.org/software/xifdr/ . xiFDR is implemented as a java application and requires java 8 or above to run.

 ### Background
 Correct estimation of false discovery rates in crosslinked peptide identifications presents several quirks that must be taken into account.
 The 2 main issues are 1) correct estimation of FDR from the target-decoy approach at the level of CSMs 2) Correct handling of the random space for self and heteromeric crosslinks and 3) propagation of error from CSMs to peptide pairs, crosslinked residue pairs and protein-protein interactions. xiFDR handles both of these issues allowing for accurate FDR estimation from a search result file.

 1. Estimation of FDRs in crosslinking MS via the target-decoy approach

 The theoretical basis of adapting the proteomic target-decoy approach for crosslinking MS are covered in [Waltzoheni et al. 2012](https://www.nature.com/articles/nmeth.2103) and [Fisher et al. 2017](https://pubs.acs.org/doi/pdf/10.1021/acs.analchem.6b03745) and updated for heterobifunctional crosslinkers (crosslinkers with different reactivities at either end) in [Fisher et al. 2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196672).
 The approach outlined in those papers is implemented in xiFDR.
 Briefly, decoy protein sequences are added to the database and spectra can then be matched to target linear peptides (T), decoy linear peptides (D) or to crosslinked peptide pairs made up of 2 target sequences (TT), a target-decoy (TD) sequence pair or a decoy-decoy pair (DD).

 The formula to estimate FDR (provided the chance of matching decoys accurately models the chance of random matching) for CSMs is then